St John the Evangelist is a small, Victorian Church in a small rural village at the foot of the Pennine hills.

 We are always an inclusive Church, with a seating area for wheelchair users, where all can feel comfortable and welcome.

-St John's is the focus for much of the cultural life of the surrounding area, with regular concerts and other events taking place here.
-The local Hoylandswaine Arts Group has, in partnership with the Church, organised a highly successful "Hoylandswaine Festival" in July 2014 - involving the School, the Sports & Social Club & many other social & community Groups.
-The Church also hosted a very successful Christmas Tree Festival in December 2014 - to widespread critical acclaim!
-It encouraged many people to view the insid eof the Church for the first time ....... and also buy raffle tickets!
-Thanks to all who made these events so successful - either by working so hard to get them off the ground or supporting & visiting us.
+St John's has been the focus for much of the cultural life of the surrounding area, with regular concerts and other events taking place here.
+The local Hoylandswaine Arts Group has, in partnership with the Church, organised a highly successful "Hoylandswaine Festival" since 2014 - involving the School, the Sports & Social Club & many other social & community Groups.
+This continues to be organised by Hoylandswaine Events Group.

 The Church was consecrated in 1869 and so does not have a long history, but it is a fine example of a small, rural Victorian Church that is Grade II Listed with an almost-unique, painted wall mural around the East Window.